I HEART Valentine’s Day Tablescape

 Then, add some fun details to each glass.
-For instance, with red and white twine, tie on a few ornaments to the rim of the glass.
+For instance, with red and white twine, tie on an ornament to the rim of the glass.
 You can find Valentine ornaments at craft stores like Hobby Lobby or Michaels.
 Heart shaped straws are a fun, inexpensive way to dress up your everyday glasses, too.

 I love to use hearts for Valentine’s Day decor, and roses, too!
 When I decorate for a holiday, I often shop the house for items that will work in my theme or color scheme.
 You don’t have to spend a lot if you can be creative or resourceful.
 The centerpiece is a simple DIY wired tree in a red and white bowl – another Christmas accessory.
 Fill with glass beads and hang some valentine ornaments on each branch.

 The buffet table holds extra serving pieces, drinks and candy for guests.
 You can find the gum ball machines online or at Hobby Lobby.
 I use plain kraft paper over some art work that I had previously framed.
-With glue dots, I placed an assortment of fun Valentine papers in red, pinks and white.
-Then I hung a galvanized banner that spells out love to set the mood!
+With glue dots, I place an assortment of fun Valentine papers in red, pinks and white.
+Then, I hung a galvanized banner that spells out love to set the mood!

 Whether, you are having dinner for two, a family meal, or hosting a Valentine’s Day party for the kids, I hope you found some ideas to style a Valentine’s Day table.
 If you missed the conversation heart candy inspired tablescape, read more here.